Interior a priori estimates for supersolutions of fully nonlinear subelliptic equations under geometric conditions

+and apply e.g. the results from \cite{Tralli,AGT} valid when the ellipticity constants are sufficiently close to each other.\\ We also prove, as a further step towards a possible development of a regularity theory for fully nonlinear subelliptic equations, that $W^{2,q}_\X$ estimates for the uniformly subelliptic equation

 fail when $q<Q$, at least in the Heisenberg group, $Q$ being its homogeneous dimension.
 This shows that the best possible integrability order to get such estimates is $q=Q$.
 This is done adapting a counterexample proposed by L. Caffarelli in \cite{C91}.
 We emphasize that in this sub-Riemannian context there is a dimensional discrepancy between the dimension of the horizontal layer, say $m$, and the homogeneous dimension $Q$ (and even the topological dimension $n$), so it is unclear the right integrability order to deduce such an estimate.
-This shares some similarities with the result obtained in \cite{DGN} for linear subelliptic equations in nondivergence form with bounded measurable coefficients, concerning the validity of the uniqueness of solutions in the Sobolev space $W^{2,Q}_\X$.
-The example in \cite{DGN} also implies that ABP-type estimates (or strong maximum principles for strong solutions) cannot hold when the right-hand of the equation does not belong to $L^q$, $q\geq Q$.
+This shares some similarities with a result obtained in \cite{DGN} for linear subelliptic equations in nondivergence form with bounded measurable coefficients in H-type groups, concerning the validity of the uniqueness of solutions in the Sobolev space $W^{2,Q}_\X$.
+The example in \cite{DGN} also implies that ABP-type estimates cannot hold when the right-hand of the equation does not belong to $L^q$, $q\geq Q$.

 The paper is organized as follows.
 Section \ref{sec;prel} gives some preliminaries on sub-Riemannian geometries and convexity along vector fields.
 Section \ref{sec;ell} is devoted to the proof of the a priori estimate for elliptic inequalities.
 Section \ref{sec;count} ends the paper with the failure of second order estimates in $L^q$ spaces when $q<Q$.